Farmers in Niger benefit from letting trees grow in their fields

 Kenya: Resilient entrepreneur invests in pawpaw and passion fruit after losing watermelon crop (Farmbiz Africa)

-This script discusses Farmer Managed Natural Regeneration (FMNR), which is a practice undertaken by farmers that consists of protecting and managing re-growth of trees and shrubs in fields.
+The script discusses Farmer Managed Natural Regeneration (FMNR).
+FMNR is a farming practice which involves protecting and managing re-growth of trees and shrubs in farmers’ fields.
 FMNR benefits farmers by bringing back woody vegetation.
 Farmers almost always concentrate on bringing back trees and shrubs with an economic value.

 This script is based on actual interviews.
 You could use this script as inspiration to research and write a script on a similar topic in your area.
 Or you might choose to produce this script on your station, using voice actors to represent the speakers.
 If so, please make sure to tell your audience at the beginning of the program that the voices are those of actors, not the original people involved in the interviews.